rust-lang/rust/doc/rust.md

 ~~~~

-A `bind` expression generally stores a copy of the bound arguments in the
+A `bind` expression generally stores a copy of the bound arguments in a
 hidden, boxed tuple, owned by the resulting first-class function.
 For each
 bound slot in the bound function's signature, space is allocated in the hidden
 tuple and populated with a copy of the bound value.